 Absolutely.
-Remember, push-notifications are unique, so keep them that way.
+Remember, push notifications are unique, so keep them that way.
 Push messages are instant, but they also occupy a personal space – the mobile phone.
-Which means, unlike email marketing or SMS marketing, you do not want to bombard the user with a ton of notifications.
-It’s a sure shot way to have your product uninstalled.
+This means, unlike email marketing or SMS marketing, you do not want to bombard the user with a ton of notifications.
+It’s a sure-shot way to have your product uninstalled.

 Which brings us to the question – How is it done right?

 An excellent way to find out how to do it right is to first decide on three major components to push messaging – Frequency, Content, and Engagement.

 Push messaging is a great tool.
 But here are some factors working against you.